Samsung Group (삼성) Logo

-Explore the Samsung color scheme, and easily replicate each of the Samsung Group (삼성) logo colors by clicking on the corresponding button above displaying its HEX code.
+This is a color scheme of Samsung.
+You can copy each of the Samsung Group (삼성) logo colors by clicking on a button with the color HEX code above.

 The Samsung Group is a South Korean multinational conglomerate headquartered in Samsung Town, Seoul.
 It comprises numerous affiliated businesses, most of them united under the Samsung brand, and is the largest South Korean chaebol.
 Samsung was founded by Lee Byung-chul in 1938 as a trading company.
 Over the next three decades, the group diversified into areas including food processing, textiles, insurance, securities, and retail.
 Samsung entered the electronics industry in the late 1960s and the construction and shipbuilding industries in the mid-1970s; these areas would drive its subsequent growth.
 Following Lee’s death in 1987, Samsung was separated into five business groups – Samsung Group, Shinsegae Group, CJ Group and Hansol Group, and Joongang Group.
 Since 1990, Samsung has increasingly globalised its activities and electronics; in particular, its mobile phones and semiconductors have become its most important source of income.